bhattlab/bhattlab_workflows/README.md

 Using the preprocessing workflow here as an example.
 You'll have to change options in the configuration file to match where your data lives on SCG, etc.
 ```
 source activate preprocessing
-snakemake --configfile ~/projects/bhattlab_workflows/preprocessing/config.yaml -s ~/projects/bhattlab_workflows/preprocessing/preprocessing.snakefile --profile scg
+snakemake --configfile config_preprocessing.yaml --snakefile preprocessing.snakefile --profile scg --jobs 10
 ```

 # Preprocessing

-To use this pipeline, edit parameters in the config.yaml, and specify the proper path to config file in the submission script.
+To use this pipeline, edit parameters in the config_preprocessing.yaml, and specify the proper path to config file in the submission script.

 **The only parameters that need changing in the config file**
 1. directory path containing demultiplexed raw fastq files (DATA_DIR)